meltano/meltano/docs/src/plugins/extractors/salesforce.md

 ---
 sidebar: auto
-description: Use Meltano to pull data from the Salesforce API and load it into Snowflake, Postgres, and more
+description: Use Meltano to pull data from the Salesforce API and load it into Snowflake, PostgreSQL, and more
 ---

 # Salesforce